bstrb/BKinD/BKinD_3.1/setup/README.md

 1. **Create a New Conda Environment** (optional but recommended):

-   - Open your terminal and run the following command to create a new Conda environment named `bkind-env` (you can choose a different name if you prefer):
+   - Open your terminal and run the following command to create a new Conda environment named `bkind` (you can choose a different name if you prefer):

-     conda create -n bkind-env
+     conda create -n bkind

 2. **Activate the Conda Environment**: